aws-solutions-library-samples/guidance-for-buy-it-now-on-third-party-website-on-aws/README.md

 guidance-for-buy-it-now-on-third-party-website-on-aws.StoreProductManagementURL = https://<UNIQUE ID>.execute-api.<REGION>.amazonaws.com/prod/store_products
 ```

-9. You will get an email to email provided by the above command from AWS SNS to confirm subscription to the SNS topic.
+8. You will get an email to the email address provided by the above command from AWS SNS to confirm subscription to the SNS topic.
 Click the "Confirm subscription" link.
 This is needed to allow AWS SNS to send emails of the status of the order.

 You are now ready to test the guidance.